Make sure your Christmas order makes it onto Santas sleigh! Check our final Christmas order dates here.

 For those interested in digital editing, I’ll also be linking to Photoshop and Illustrator free trials, as well as a few tutorials which I hope will prove helpful.

 Whether you’re looking to start a T-shirt business, or just curious to learn more about illustration and digital editing, this is for you.

 So, let’s start at the very beginning.
 I find inspiration comes when I least expect it.
 When I’m lacking ideas I like to take a shower, go for a walk or cook.
 It really helps overcome those annoying creative blocks.

-There’s even a scientific reason why daydreaming is so effective when it comes to forming new ideas.
-Apparently, shutting down your frontal cortex (the part of the brain associated with creativity) allows your brain to subconsciously process old thoughts and ideas and turn them into new ones (source).
+Apparently there’s scientific reason why daydreaming is so effective when it comes to forming new ideas.
+Shutting down your frontal cortex (the part of the brain associated with creativity) allows your brain to subconsciously process old thoughts and ideas and turn them into new ones (source).
 Interesting!

 When it comes to creating art, everyone has their own process.
 Personally, I find it useful to come up with a plan first.
 Before I start drawing, I mock-up a number design concepts in a sketchbook or on Photoshop.
 I feel far more confident if I’ve experimented with a few different compositions before starting on a final piece.